SamithShashika71/QuickAI/README.md

 **🙌 Credits**

-  Developed by Samith Shashika — combining AI + SaaS to empower intelligent productivity apps.
+  Developed by Samith Shashika, combining AI + SaaS to empower intelligent productivity apps.

   Built with ❤️ using the PERN Stack.